MortgagePaymentCalculator

 n = total number of payments

-Common Mortgage Payment Mistakes
+Common Mistakes That Cause Mortgage Payment Surprises

-• Comparing homes using principal and interest only
+• Comparing homes using principal and interest only (ignoring escrow)

-• Underestimating property taxes or insurance
+• Underestimating property taxes or using outdated tax estimates

-• Assuming PMI disappears immediately
+• Assuming PMI disappears immediately (removal rules vary)

-• Ignoring HOA dues
+• Forgetting HOA dues (and future increases)

 How to Lower Your Monthly Mortgage Payment

-• Increase your down payment
+• Increase your down payment (reduces loan amount and may reduce/remove PMI)

-• Improve credit and reduce debt-to-income ratio
+• Improve credit and lower your debt-to-income ratio

-• Consider a longer loan term
+• Consider a longer term for a lower payment (but weigh total interest)

-• Make extra principal payments when possible
+• Make extra principal payments when possible to reduce interest over time

 Amortization schedules